Yemen: Revolution and aftermath

-Yemen has been suffering from a famine since 2016 as a result of the Civil War.
+Yemen has been suffering from a famine since 2016 as a result of the civil war.
 More than 50,000 children in Yemen died from starvation in 2017.
+Numerous commentators have condemned the Saudi-led coalition's military campaign, including its blockade of Yemen, as genocide.
 The famine is being compounded by an outbreak of cholera that has affected more than one million people.
 The Saudi Arabian-led intervention in Yemen and blockade of Yemen have contributed to the famine and cholera epidemic.
 The UN estimated that by the end of 2021, the war in Yemen would have caused over 377,000 deaths, and roughly 70% of deaths were children under age 5.

 On 4 December 2017, deposed strongman and former president Ali Abdullah Saleh, accused of treason, was assassinated by Houthis whilst attempting to flee clashes near rebel-held Sana'a between Houthi and pro-Saleh forces.

-After losing the support of the Saudi-led coalition, Yemen's President Abd Rabbuh Mansur Hadi resigned and Presidential Leadership Council took power in April 2022.
+After losing the support of the Saudi-led coalition, Yemen's President Abd Rabbuh Mansur Hadi resigned, and the Presidential Leadership Council took power in April 2022.

+Following the outbreak of the Gaza war, the Houthis began to fire missiles at Israel and attack ships off Yemen's coast in the Red Sea, which they say is in solidarity with the Palestinians and aiming to facilitate entry of humanitarian aid into the Gaza Strip.

+In June 2024, the UAE-backed STC were putting pressure to lease the Aden International Port to Abu Dhabi Ports.
+The move was opposed by the Parliament and the public.
+A joint statement by 24 members of Shura Council expressed categorical rejection of the lease agreement.
+Economists said the Emirates was attempting to control the Aden Port and limit its activities, in order to keep its own ports active.
+Governor of Aden, Tariq Salam also said the lease attempt aims to devalue the Aden Port and take its international maritime status.
+Aden International Port had ended its agreement to manage two container terminals with Dubai Ports World in 2012, due to economic decline and failure to fulfill commitments.